Discovering the Best Caves in Palawan

 How to get to Elephant Cave

 Elephant Cave is located right off of the main road connecting Puerto Princesa town to Sabang.
-Elephant Cave is on private property and access is only granted via special permit.
+Elephant Cave is on private property and access is only granted via a special permit.
 Arrangements need to be made beforehand.
-We didn’t even know about this cave and only found out about it when our excellent driver guide, Danny Abad made the stop on our way from Puerto Princesa town to Sabang Village.
+We didn’t even know about this cave and only found out about it when our excellent driver-guide, Danny Abad made the stop on our way from Puerto Princesa town to Sabang Village.
 If you’re interested in reaching out to him, contact us and we will be happy to pass on his information.

 The Elephant Cave Experience

 The entrance to Elephant cave is accessible via a dirt path that starts from the small makeshift parking lot that crosses the rice fields.
 The entrance opens up to a very large and impressive cavern.
 Elephant Cave has not really been explored beyond this.
 Unfortunately, because we hadn’t booked in advance, we couldn’t take part in the Elephant Cave Experience.
 Instead, we had to be satisfied with admiring the mountain from the outside.
 The Karst Mountain of Elephant Cave is an excellent destination for rock climbing.
 The locals are pushing for the region to be developed for mass tourism in the near future.

 Where to Stay when exploring the Caves of Puerto Princesa